MyTurnyet/Talks/working-the-way-we-want/resources.md

-## Resources for Deliberate Practice
+## Resources for Working The Way We Want

 **Paige Watson**